nicholasdille/dotfiles/README.md

 ## PowerShell

 If you are planning to do something similar with PowerShell you need to use a terminal emulator, like [ConEmu](https://conemu.github.io/) or [Cmder](http://cmder.net/).
+They can also be used [for WSL as described here](https://conemu.github.io/en/BashOnWindows.html).

 The following commands will get you started with a nice prompt: